 Client User Id

 You will need to provide a unique identifier for your user when initializing the Connect flow.
-This identifier is the primary method of associating responses from Arc's API with a particular user record stored in your backend.
+This identifier is the primary method of associating responses from Arcadia's API with a particular user record stored in your backend.

 After the user submits their credentials in Connect, their utility data can be retrieved in two ways: